libretime/libretime/docs/_docs/install.md

 ## Services

-Once all of the services needed to run LibreTime are installed and configured, it is important that the server starts them during the boot process, to cut down on downtime, especially in live enviornments.
+Once all of the services needed to run LibreTime are installed and configured, it is important that the server starts them during the boot process, to cut down on downtime, especially in live environments.
 Ubuntu 18.04 uses the `systemctl` command to manage services, so run the following commands to enable all LibreTime-needed services to run at boot: